 Does my hon.
 Friend share my concern about the recent Children’s Commissioner for England report that talks about the deep north-south divide in education?
 The situation in my constituency is a stark demonstration of that.
 All 25 primary schools and five secondary schools are facing cuts so, considering that over half of all secondary school pupils are on free schools meals, that means less support for some of our worst-off children, which cannot be good for society.

 Absolutely.
 Interestingly, I was reading George Osborne’s report about education in the north, and he has come up with the radical solution of having local bodies responsible for all the schools in a particular local area.
 Who could have thought of that?
 Who could have imagined that that could be a solution to some of our schools’ problems?
 I do not agree with the Government’s rhetoric about what our schools are facing and what the education system is like, because the Government would have us believe that it was a land of milk and honey where children were skipping around, sounding out words at the age of three and going on to become incredibly successful individuals.
 The reality is that there is a huge skills shortage that will become even greater post-Brexit.
-The other reality is that one in 10 children have a mental health problem, and I believe part of that mental health problem is a result of the curriculum and the school system that our young people are put through.
+The other reality is that one child in 10 has a mental health problem, and I believe part of that mental health problem is a result of the curriculum and the school system that our young people are put through.

 What else is there?
 We have a crisis in recruitment and retention, and many teachers are giving up.
 I left in 2015 to find a career doing something else, and many of my colleagues are doing the same.
 There is an idea that the Government are going to provide more money for teachers to teach maths.
 It is a great idea—well done—but find the maths teachers first before promising more money for pupils to study the subject.
 We have more looked-after children than ever before, because there is not enough money for children’s services.
 Debt is increasing for those leaving university.
 More children are being off-rolled or “home educated”.
 Alternative provision is full.
 Pupil referral units are full to capacity, and there is not enough space to meet the demand from children who need to attend them.
 That is this Government’s true record on education.
 That is the reality that children are facing.
 The Government are letting down so many children and parents, and it is unacceptable for the Government to offer rhetoric about the number of “good” and “outstanding” schools when they are failing our children on the ground.

-In conclusion, I ask everyone in the Chamber to think about why we are here.
+I ask everyone in the Chamber to think about why we are here.
 What do we stand for?
 What do we value?
 I am clear about my purpose, which is the same as when I was a teacher for all those years: I stand for every single child in the country.
 I will keep opposing this Government and the changes that they are introducing, which are damaging education and our children’s futures.
 I will end by quoting my nanny, who says, “If you pay cheap, you pay twice,” and that is exactly what is happening with this Government.
 The lack of money for education will lead to a higher bill in the future for all our young people.

 I am pleased to be able to participate in this debate on schools, although I am rather disappointed by the Opposition’s motion.
 I have a lot of time for the hon.
 Member for Ashton-under-Lyne (Angela Rayner), who made an interesting speech and is a passionate believer in education, but any debate on schools must be wide-ranging and not just about money.
 Resources are of course vital, but this is also about the curriculum, the quality of staff, good leadership, the ethos of the school, the behaviour of schools and so much more.